 Pedroza first was elected to the Napa City Council in 2012, and then appointed in 2014 by then-Gov. Jerry Brown to represent the Fourth District on Napa County’s Board of Supervisors.
 Pedroza won election to a full term on the Board of Supervisors in 2016 and was re-elected in November 2020.
 A Napa native, Pedroza is a graduate of Sonoma State University, where he earned a degree in Business Administration with a minor in Economics.
 He is the second Napa County Supervisor to lead the Commission.

-Commissioners in February 2023 also re-elected Nick Josefowitz, Chief Policy Officer at San Francisco-based SPUR, to serve as Vice Chair for the next two years.
+Commissioners in February 2023 also re-elected Nick Josefowitz to serve as Vice Chair for the next two years.
 Josefowitz has served since 2017 as the San Francisco Mayor’s appointee to the Commission.
-After founding and managing a solar energy development company, Josefowitz served as a member of the BART Board of Directors.
+Former Chief Policy Officer at San Francisco-based SPUR, he previously founded and managed a solar energy development company, and served as a member of the BART Board of Directors.
 He also has served on the boards of Capitol Corridor, the Water Emergency Transportation Authority (WETA) and the San Francisco Environment Commission.

 The MTC Commission is made up of 21 Commissioners — 18 of them voting members — representing all of the nine Bay Area counties.